Kierstin has taken probably every single brand and style of pregnancy test that exists. Twice, they turned positive.

 Unfortunately, there's nothing more convincing that you're pregnant than really, really wanting to be pregnant.
 Since we're human, and no matter how many of the right foods we eat, exercises we try out or brisk walks we take, there will always be aches, pains, hiccups and waves of nausea and dizziness.
 This means that if you're looking for pregnancy symptoms, you can almost always find them - even when you're not pregnant.

 You're Taking the Wrong Test

 The first thing you need to consider before you even buy a pregnancy test is "Where am I at in my cycle?"
-Are you already late for your period?
-Is it more than a week away?
-Do you have irregular periods and you're not sure when you're even supposed to start?

 For instance, if you're not supposed to start your period for another four days, you don't want to buy a rapid response test because it's meant to read your urine quickly and will need a really high amount of HCG, normally found after your missed period, to even read it.
 Likewise, if you're still a few days out from starting your period, you don't want to mess with a digital test because those also take higher levels of HCG to produce a positive result.
 Taking one of these tests early on and getting a negative result doesn't actually mean you're not pregnant, it means the test isn't right for you at this stage of your pregnancy.
 Instead, you need an early result test - one that tests for low levels of HCG.

 What Kind of Pregnancy Test Should I Take and When?

 |If your period is still over a week away...||If your period is less than a week away...||If your period is due in the next 4 days...||If your period is late...||If you don't know when your period is due because you have irregular cycles...|